rzeldent/esp32-smartdisplay/README.md

   ```

 - Because of the SPI interface, the bytes are sent in big endian format so this must be corrected.
   The RGB panel interface takes care of this by swapping the GPIO lines but for the SPI controllers this is not optimal.
-More information about this [below](#more-on-lv_color_16_swap).
+More information about this can be found [below](#lv_color_16_swap).

   ```h
   /*Swap the 2 bytes of RGB565 color.
 Useful if the display has an 8-bit interface (e.g. SPI)*/